Dental Implants — Millersville, MD

 For two or more consecutive missing teeth, an implant bridge may be the ideal option.
 Like a traditional bridge, the replacement teeth are anchored at both ends to fill a gap in the smile.
 Rather than attaching to healthy teeth, the implant posts are placed at either end of the row of replacement teeth to anchor the bridge in place, recreating a natural, healthy smile.

 For patients who are missing several teeth in different areas of the mouth, an implant partial denture could be the perfect solution.
 This restoration is shaped and fitted just like a traditional partial denture, but rather than attaching to surrounding teeth for support, they are anchored in place with dental implants.
-Depending on the number and location of missing teeth, a partial denture can usually be supported by between two and four strategically placed implant posts.
+Depending on the number and location of missing teeth, a partial denture can usually be supported by between two and four strategically placed implants.

 Missing All Teeth

 Instead of relying on a traditional denture, an implant denture can be secured using just four to six implants placed along the jawbone.
-They offer a more stable and reliable solution compared to regular dentures, and they are also able to stop bone loss.
+They offer a more stable and reliable solution compared to regular dentures, and they are also able to slow bone loss.
 Plus, implant dentures have been shown to restore much more of a patient’s bite strength, helping them chew a wider variety of foods with ease.

 Understanding the Cost of Dental Implants

 Because dental implants are so versatile, the cost of the treatment can vary quite a bit from patient to patient depending on their unique situation.
 The number of teeth that need to be replaced, where they are located in the mouth, and what type of restoration is used will all effect the cost of the procedure.
 What can you expect to pay for implants?
 We can let you know when you come to see us for an in-person consultation.